Hamilton Bulldogs Hockey Network Play-by-Play Announcer

 Hamilton Bulldogs Hockey Network Colour Commentator

-Now in his 44th year in the broadcasting industry, Craig, a native of Toronto, Ontario, has worked at radio and television stations in Timmins, Ontario; Pembroke, Ontario; Charlottetown, P.E.I; and St. John's, Newfoundland.
-Craig also became the most recognizble sports broadcaster in Hamilton during his 23 years at 900 CHML.
-Serving as the Sports Director for the majority of his long tenure with the station, Craig covered a wide variety of sports and leagues including the National Hockey League, Major League Baseball, Canadian Football League, Canadian Soccer League and the Ontario Hockey League.
-Craig has also covered a number of historical sporting events, including the 1972 Canada - Soviet Summit Series, the 1987 and 1991 Canada Cup's, the 1992 and 1993 World Series, won by the Toronto Blue Jays, the 1997, 2003 and 2007 Calder Cup Finals, as well as numerous World Championships in a number of different sports.
+Al Craig is a 45-year broadcasting veteran and has been the Hamilton Bulldogs’ colour commentator for well over a decade.
+The native of Toronto, Ont. became the most recognizable sports broadcaster in Hamilton during his 23 years at CHML.
+Serving as the sports director for the majority of his long tenure with the station, Craig covered a wide variety of sports and leagues including the NHL, Major League Baseball, Canadian Football League, Canadian Soccer League and Ontario Hockey League.
+Craig has also covered a number of historical sporting events, including the 1972 Canada-Soviet Summit Series, the 1987 and 1991 Canada Cups, the 1992 and 1993 World Series, won by the Toronto Blue Jays, the 1997, 2003 and 2007 Calder Cup Finals, as well as numerous World Championships in a number of different sports.

 In 1996, Craig became the first Hamilton Bulldogs Play-By-Play Announcer, calling numerous regular season and post-season games including the first game in franchise history, and post-season action as the team advanced to the Calder Cup Final in their inaugural season.
 Craig rejoined the Hamilton Bulldogs Hockey Network in 2001 on a part-time basis, before becoming Derek Wills' full-time Colour Commentator for all home games and select away games at the start of the 2002-2003 season.